vlang/v/vlib/vweb/csrf/README.md

 }
 ```

-If you want to set the HttpOnly-status of the cookie to false in order to make it accessible to scripts on your site, you can do it like this:
+If you want to set the cookies's HttpOnly-status to false in order to make it
+ accessible to scripts on your site, you can do it like this:
 `app.set_csrf_cookie(csrf.HttpOnly{false})`
 If no argument is passed the value will be setted to true by default.

 ### Protect against CSRF

-If you want to protect a route or a site against CSRF just add `app.csrf_protect()` at the beginning of the handler-function.
+If you want to protect a route or a site against CSRF just add
+`app.csrf_protect()` at the beginning of the handler-function.

 ```
 fn (mut app App) foo() vweb.Result {